 —

-The Marks’ and Gemstone have long been supporters of V Foundation (helping find a cure for cancer) and the annual wine celebration.
+Gemstone has long been supporters of V Foundation (helping find a cure for cancer) and the annual wine celebration.
 In 2020 Gemstone donated a very unique bottling – a one off Cabernet Sauvignon specially bottled, etched and waxed and also lined with real rubies (offered in a 3L Jeroboam bottle).
 Gemstone partnered with Stephen Silver Fine Jewelry to create this one-of-a-kind offering called the Ruby Barrel Selection.

-Total production of their wines is around 2,000 cases per year.
+Total production of their wines has grown to around 4,000 cases per year with plans to increase production, especially with the Facets brand.
 In addition to being sold direct to consumer, the wines are selectively distributed nationally in key markets including New York, Chicago, Las Vegas and California.
 One can also find their wine at any of a number of fine restaurants in Napa Valley or by joining their allocation list.

 Hospitality Space